Recognizing Interval Bigraphs by Forbidden Patterns

-\begin{lemma} The algorithm computes the $Dict(x,y)$ correctly. \end{lemma} \pf Suppose by adding pair $(x,y)$ into $D$ we close a circuit.
-By Corollary \ref{circuit-lengthap} a minimal circuit $C$ has four vertices and we may assume $C=(x_0,x_1),(x_1,x_2),(x_2,x_3),(x_3,x_0)$.
+\begin{lemma} The algorithm computes the $DCT(x,y)$ correctly. \end{lemma} \pf Suppose by adding pair $(x,y)$ into $D$ we close a circuit ,and there was no circuit before that.
+By Corollary \ref{circuit-lengthap}, a minimal circuit $C$ has four vertices and we may assume $C=(x_0,x_1),(x_1,x_2),(x_2,x_3), \\ (x_3,x_0)$.
 W.l.o.g assume that $x_0,x_3$ are white vertices and $x_1,x_2$ are black vertices.

 Recall that the followings determine the dictatorship of a pair $(x,y)$.